Jalle19/node-ffmpeg-mpegts-proxy/README.md

 ### Running as a service

-To turn the proxy into a proper daemon that can be started and stopped like other services, copy the init script from the `debian` folder to `/etc/init.d/` and run the following commands:
+To turn the proxy into a proper daemon that can be started and stopped like other services, copy the init script from the `support` folder to `/etc/init.d/` (only tested on Debian) and run the following commands:

 ```
 sudo chmod +x /etc/init.d/node-ffmpeg-mpegts-proxy